EmilyBartman/ADS_Group4_Final_Project_Repo/README.md

 - [26260680.pdf (stanford.edu)](https://cs229.stanford.edu/proj2019aut/data/assignment_308832_raw/26260680.pdf)
 - [Predicting Movie Ratings with Machine Learning Algorithms | SpringerLink](https://link.springer.com/chapter/10.1007/978-3-030-51156-2_125)

-Based on an initial purview of the market, it appears this is a niche gap of prior research and theory being made available but lacking application, especially in the publicly accessible domain.
+Based on an initial purview of the market, it appears this is a niche gap of prior research and theory being made available but lacking real-world application, especially in the publicly accessible domain.
 As such, this is a good opportunity to corner the market and create a publicly accessible page wherein anyone can not only see your theory but perform live interactions with our model and predict future ratings for upcoming films.
-Our application’s target audience are the groups that benefit the most from a rating prediction tool: filmmakers, cinema owners, streaming service owners, and premier viewers.
+Our application’s target audience contains the groups that benefit the most from a rating prediction tool: filmmakers, cinema owners, streaming service owners, and premier viewers.
 These stakeholders will find the most benefit out of the tool as they can gain both cost savings and funding based on the predictions gained from our application.

 ## Dataset
-The dataset chosen for our model is public domain licensed from IMDB by web scaping and posted on Kaggle.com 3 years ago by Harhit Sankhdhar.
-It appears to have been posted for the purposes of public experimentation of the data, but no explicit purpose was posted by Harhit Sankhdhar.
+The dataset chosen for our model is public domain licensed from IMDB by web scraping and posted on Kaggle.com 3 years ago by Harhit Sankhdhar.
+It appears to have been posted for the purposes of public experimentation of the data, but no explicit purpose was included with the dataset.

 **Name:** IMDB Movies Dataset